 Most systems have an array of filters.
 The main filters remove large, particulate matter from the air while the HEPA filters, which are situated behind the main ones, deal with microscopic particles and microorganisms, such as mold spores and pollen.
 The indoor unit needs needs maintenance, on average, about once a month.

 - Turn off the power and unplug the unit before servicing it.
-If the unit is hardwired into the home circuitry, turn off the breaker that controls it.
+If the unit is hardwired into the home circuitry, turn off the circuit breaker that controls it.
 This safety precaution ensures the compressor won't come on while you're working, which is dangerous for both you and the unit.

 - Open the cover and remove the filters.
 Pull the smaller HEPA filters off the larger particulate filters and clean them with detergent and water.
 Rinse thoroughly and let them dry.
 Clean the larger filters by holding them under running water and brushing lightly with a sponge or soft brush.
 Check the conditions of the filters and replace if necessary.
 The HEPA filters in particular need to be replaced every 12 to 18 months.

 - Clean the evaporative coils.
 The best way to do this is to use a commercial spray cleaner.
-Rinse lightly by spraying clean water from a spray bottle, holding a bucket or plastic bag under the unit to catch runoff.
+Rinse lightly by spraying clean water from a spray bottle, holding a small bucket or plastic bag under the unit to catch runoff.
 To prevent mold growth, it's a good idea to follow up by spraying the coils with a mildewcide/bacteriostat.

 - Replace the filters and close the cover.
 Let the coils and all the filters dry thoroughly first.

 Consult your owner's manual for any extra service your unit might need.
 Some systems use negative ion generators and other technologies for purifying air, and the manual should detail the cleaning procedure for these components.